+(singing)

-CRIBBAGE (V.O.) (singing) They say the western sky goes on forever, but there's no sky wider than a person's eyes.
+They say the western sky goes on forever, but there's no sky wider than a person's eyes.

-CRIBBAGE (V.O.)
 It struck me as a real western too.
 No swing in it, but we would get to that later.

 When word got around that McKay was composing tunes for me, people couldn't understand it.
 But I knew exactly why McKay threw in with me.
 You can't create without any context and he didn't have any.
 I had a living, breathing show.
 Who cared if there were cowboys in it?
-McKay realized he was going nowhere -grinding out crap only to get shot for his trouble.
+McKay realized he was going nowhere -- grinding out crap only to get shot for his trouble.

 EXT.
-DIFFERENT AREA OF RESIDENTIAL STREET IN THE CITY -- DAY
+DIFFERENT AREA OF RESIDENTIAL STREET IN THE CITY -- DAY -- CONTINUOUS never have crossed my mind to figure out what the hourly wage of a guy like that would be.

 The music continues in the background.
-Cribbage is still walking Pokey on his leash.
+Cribbage walks Pokey on his leash.